Both California wage law and federal wage law require a minimum hourly rate of pay to be provided to all employees.

 Employers also need to be aware that some Cities may have minimum wage requirements which are higher than the federal and state minimum wage rates.
 For example, the required minimum wage rate for the City of San Francisco starting in 2019 is $ 15.59 per hour.

 Employers should also be aware that, with only limited exceptions, ‘volunteer’ work is not allowed under CA wage law, just as trading ‘goods’ for minimum wage pay is, for the most part, now allowed.
-If you are an employee OR an employer with specific questions regarding minimum wages under either CA wage law or under the federal FLSA, contact a Goyette & Associates attorney for a free consultation and review.
+If you are an employee OR an employer with specific questions regarding minimum wages under either CA wage law or under the federal FLSA, contact an attorney at Goyette, Ruano & Thompson for a free consultation and review.